JuliaControl/DiscretePIDs.jl/README.md

 ![Simulation result](https://user-images.githubusercontent.com/3797491/172366365-c1533aed-e877-499d-9ebb-01df62107dfb.png)

 ## Details
 - The derivative term only acts on the (filtered) measurement and not the command signal.
 It is thus safe to pass step changes in the reference to the controller.
+The parameter $b$ can further be set to zero to avoid step changes in the control signal in response to step changes in the reference.
 - Bumpless transfer when updating `K` is realized by updating the state `I`.
 See the docs for `set_K!` for more details.